 “Epic’s Unreal Engine 3 is an extremely versatile engine,” said Jeremy Stieglitz, game director and lead designer, Ignition Florida.

 “So when deciding on technology for Ignition Florida’s first next-generation video game, there was no questioning that Unreal Engine 3 is the way to go.”

 However, new twists occurred in the spring of 2009.
-Ignition Florida recruited the late Paul Steed, known to have worked on the first Wing Commander’s games and the first three Quake, to oversee Stieglitz in terms of leadership in addition to his own outsourcing company specialized in video game visual development (Exigent 3D).
+Ignition Florida recruited the late Paul Steed, known for working on a few games in the Wing Commander and Quake series, to oversee Stieglitz in terms of leadership in addition to Exigent 3D, his own outsourcing company specialised in video game visual development.
 Following his arrival, Targete left the studio in April 2009 and Steed became the new art director of Reich, as stated by someone:

 “The art director and artist who worked on these resigned from the company when Paul Steed and Exigent an outsource studio were brought in to help with management.”